 Tips for organizing and decorating other small spaces are often transferable to small bedrooms, so look out for those.
 For example, even if your bedroom is all grown up and sophisticated, dorm room organizing ideas can have some useful hints.

 7. Get creative with storage space.

-In a room with few obvious storage options, sometimes you can take advantage of vertical space to create your own storage solutions.
 Though I do not advise filling a small bedroom with lots of shelves and boxes if you don’t absolutely have to, it’s helpful to know some tricks for how to maximize space in a small room.

 For some good ones, check out these ways to create storage space.